-Prior to the start of financial year 2020/21, the Board's senior management team reacted to the UK and Scottish Government's announcement on a countrywide lockdown towards the end of March 2020 by introducing a range of temporary measures .
-These measures focused on, amongst other things, the welfare of staff, and enabling homeworking in order that statutory undertakings could continue to be carried out where possible.
-Arrangements put in place to deal with all correspondence, both electronic and by post, and for Board staff to have access to IT systems have since been maintained for the duration of financial year 2020/21, to facilitate the following:
+Prior to the start of financial year 2021/22, the Board's senior management team had reacted to the UK and Scottish Government's announcements on a second countrywide lockdown at the beginning of January 2021 by re-introducing a range of temporary measures.
+These measures focused on, amongst other things, the welfare of staff, and continued homeworking in order that statutory undertakings could continue to be carried out where possible.
+Arrangements put in place to deal with all correspondence, both electronic and by post, and for Board staff to have access to IT systems have since been maintained for the duration of financial year 2021/22, to facilitate the following:

-- The Valuation Roll for non-domestic rating to be maintained, however activity in this area did reduce in respect of alterations where physical survey were required.
+- The Valuation Roll for non-domestic rating to be maintained, however activity in this area did reduce in respect of alterations where physical survey was required.
 Appeals continued to be dealt with where possible.
-Staff are dealing with an increase in correspondence in relation to Valuation Roll entries, in particular in respect of the new COVID-19 grant legislation put in place by the Scottish Government.
-Additionally, over 180 appeals had been received against Valuation Roll entries as a result of the pandemic as at April 2020, with another 170 appeals received by April 2021; - The Valuation List for Council Tax to be maintained, new entries added to the List including any band increases as a result of dwellings being materially altered and then subsequently sold where information existed which allowed such changes to be made without the need to undertake site visits.
+Additionally, over 170 appeals had been received against Valuation Roll entries as a result of the pandemic as at April 2021.
+No further appeals were received as at April 2022. - The Valuation List for Council Tax to be maintained, new entries added to the List including any band increases as a result of dwellings being materially altered and then subsequently sold where information existed which allowed such changes to be made without the need to undertake site visits.
 Proposals and appeals continued to be dealt with where possible; and - The Electoral Registers to be maintained and monthly updates produced as normal.
-Invitation to Register forms to be issued and processed as appropriate, although there is a current halt on any door-to-door visits.
-Working processes and gearing up resources, with the aid of funding, for the Scottish Parliamentary Election on 6 May 2021.
+Invitation to Register forms to be issued and processed as appropriate, although there was a current halt on any door-to-door visits.
+Working processes and gearing up resources, with the aid of funding, for the Scottish Parliamentary Election held on 6 May 2021 and the Local Government Elections on 5 May 2022.

-Beyond 2021
+Beyond 2022